ucluster/ucluster/README.md

 Step 2: `String type()`: provide unique identifier of the validator

-Step 3: `ValidationResult validate(Map<String, Object> request, String propertyPath)`: validate against the request
+Step 3: `ValidationResult validate(Map<String, Object> request, String propertyPath)`: validate against the request.
+You can use @Inject here to access UserRepository to validate against with existing user data

 Step 4: `Object configuration();`: provide configuration of this validator